Day Trips to Sintra from Lisbon

 Sintra, Pena Palace and Quinta Regaleira Day Trip from Lisbon

-Explore Sintra with access to the Pena Palace and Quinta da Regaleira
+Explore Sintra with entry to the Pena Palace and Quinta da Regaleira

-If you are looking for a complete excursion to Sintra from Lisbon, this is an ideal option: comfortable, well organised and with tickets included to two of the most fascinating places in the city.
-Unlike other tours, this excursion to Sintra with tickets to the Pena Palace and Quinta da Regaleira allows you to skip the queues at these monuments, saving you time and ensuring a smoother experience.
+If you’re looking for a comprehensive day trip to Sintra from Lisbon, this is an ideal option: comfortable, well-organised and with tickets included to two of the city’s most fascinating sites.
+Unlike other tours, this trip to Sintra with tickets to the Pena Palace and Quinta da Regaleira allows you to skip the queues at these monuments, saving you time and ensuring a smoother experience.

-During the day, you will travel in a small group, in an air-conditioned vehicle, and always accompanied by an expert guide who will explain everything you need to understand the history and symbolism of these places.
-You will visit the Pena Palace, a fairytale-worthy building, and explore the enigmatic gardens of Quinta da Regaleira, with its tunnels, caves and architecture steeped in mystery.
+During the day, you’ll travel in a small group, in an air-conditioned vehicle, and always accompanied by an expert guide who will explain everything you need to understand the history and symbolism of these places.
+You’ll visit the Pena Palace, a building straight out of a fairy tale, and explore the enigmatic gardens of the Quinta da Regaleira, with its tunnels, grottoes and architecture steeped in mystery.

-You will also have time to stroll through the historic centre of Sintra, a World Heritage Site, and enjoy the unique atmosphere of this town steeped in romance and legends.
+You’ll also have time to stroll through the historic centre of Sintra, a UNESCO World Heritage Site, and enjoy the unique atmosphere of this town steeped in romance and legends.

-Recommended if... you want to visit the most emblematic monuments of Sintra without worrying about tickets or transport.
+Recommended if... you want to visit Sintra’s most iconic monuments without worrying about tickets or transport.

 The most original